ponzu-cms/ponzu/README.md

 ```

 The command above will generate the file `content/review.go` with boilerplate
-methods, as well as struct definition, and cooresponding field tags like:
+methods, as well as struct definition, and corresponding field tags like:

 ```go
 type Review struct {